Rocket Languages, the makers of Rocket Japanese, have courses available in several different languages – many of which I’ve already tried.

 It seems to be a fairly thorough and well-structured course.
 I like their detailed explanations and all the speaking exercises available, even if their speech recognition software isn’t perfect.
 I think the written language is explained pretty clearly even if the exercises could be improved.

-There’s a fair amount lacking, for example, some reading exercises would fit in very well with the writing lessons.
-Instead, users would probably want to use an app like LingQ to get more reading practice.
+There’s a fair amount lacking with Rocket Japanese, for example, some reading exercises would fit in very well with the writing lessons.
+Instead, users would probably want to use an app like LingQ to get more reading practice or Skritter for extra writing practice.

 I dislike their focus on memorization exercises and the fact that reviewing previously learned vocabulary isn’t more naturally incorporated into the lessons.